sepideh-srj/764project/README.md

 # Mix and Match
+## Description
-This is a Pytorch implementation of our mix and match project.
+This is a Pytorch implementation of automated mix-and-match part assembly-based 3D modeling.
 Parts from different chairs are selected randomly, merged and given as input to the SCORES network.
 SCORES is a recursive neural network (RvNN).
 Baseline of our project is as follows: